dart-lang/site-www/src/tools/pub/dependencies.md

 This YAML code creates a dependency on the `transmogrify` package using the `hosted` source.
-Everything under the source key (here, just a map with a `url:` key) is the description that gets passed to the source.
+Everything under the source key (here, just string with the host url) is the description that gets passed to the source.
 Each source has its own description format, which is described in the [dependency sources](#dependency-sources) section